 Travel clinics and health information

 The Gambia is generally a very safe travel destination, certainly in terms of crime and associated issues.
-Indeed, the biggest concerns for most travellers should be malaria and road accidents associated with public transport.
 It should be pointed out that, as is the case almost anywhere in the world, breaking the law, in particular the usage of illegal drugs (which includes marijuana), could land you in trouble.

 Theft is not a major concern for tourists, but it is worth following a few common-sense rules, as detailed below:

-• Most casual thieves operate in busy markets, particularly those in Serekunda and Banjul, as well as in bus stations.
+- Most casual thieves operate in busy markets, particularly those in Serekunda and Banjul, as well as in bus stations and the crowded ferry crossings.
 Keep a close watch on your pockets and possessions in such places, and avoid having valuables or large amounts of money loose in your daypack or pockets.

 As The Gambia is mainly Muslim, it is appropriate that women travellers, particularly, should dress so as not to cause offence.
 This is a good idea, not only out of courtesy, but also to avoid the attention of men, which at the coastal resorts can be a big problem.
 Upcountry you will very rarely have a problem with Gambian men.